Bodinayakkanur Ganesan: Soundtrack

-Release
+Release and reception

-The film was released on 29 July 2011 alongside Karungali, Markandeyan and Veppam.
+Bodinayakkanur Ganesan was released on 29 July 2011.

-Critical reception

-Behindwoods.com rated the film 0.5 out 5 and stated, "Director Gnanam really seemed to have very little idea about the way the film was headed.
-It looks a shoddy product in all [..]
-Overall a disappointing product which has to be endured rather than enjoyed!".
 The New Indian Express said, "the plot and narration is quite monotonous and tedious is an understatement" and concluded, "This one too is a passable entertainer, with nothing novel or exciting to offer the audience".
 Malathi Rangarajan of The Hindu wrote, "The same kind of stuff you've seen ever so many times, with a little suspense here and there".
-IndiaGlitz stated, "Gnanam, who has directed the film, seems to have made it a commercial cocktail.
-But a sense of deja vu prevails as we watch Bodinayakanur Ganesan".

-Box office

-The film took a below-average opening at the Chennai box office and it ultimately tanked at the box office.
+The film failed at the box office.